 Additionally, all administrative careers in the field of education require a master’s degree.
 According to the Bureau of Labor Statistics , the median salary in 2018 for education administrators in elementary, secondary, and post-secondary schools was greater than $75,000.
 This is a very high return on the investment of a degree.

-Master’s degrees are commonly given to fields in healthcare and social service.
-There is an increase in wages after obtaining a master’s degree.
-Physician assistants, for example, have wages that were 44 percent higher than that of workers with a bachelor’s degree
+Master’s degrees are commonly given in the fields of healthcare and social service.
+There is an overall increase in wages after obtaining a master’s degree.
+Physician’s assistants, for example, have wages that are 44% higher than that of healthcare workers with solely a bachelor’s degree.

-Workers in the STEM field particularly Mathematicians, statisticians, and workers in other math-related occupations had a 33 percent higher wage with a master’s degree than did those with a bachelor’s degree.
-There is also a wage premium for master’s degree holders in Computer systems analysis and computer programming.
+Workers in the STEM fields - particularly mathematicians and statisticians - have wages that are approximately 33% higher than their colleagues who only hold bachelor’s degrees.
+There is also a wage premium for master’s degree holders in both computer systems analysis and computer programming.